 2018 sub-committee: Ali İğmen (Chair), Elmira Kuchumkulova, Scott Levi, and Cynthia Werner

-Public Outreach Award
+Public Outreach Award (awarded every other year)

 2017 sub-committee: Amanda Wooden (Chair), Jeanne Féaux de la Croix, and Regine Spector.

 Amanda Wooden, Chair // Current members: David Levy, Eva-Marie Dubuisson, Aksana Ismailbekova

 The Conference Committee plans and implements the Annual Conference and Regional Conference, including: overseeing the call for proposals, finding peer reviewers and selecting papers, communicating with delegates, planning the conference program, and liaising with the conference’s host institution.
 This committee is supported by the Administrative Coordinator and the conference’s host institution staff.

 Timothy Blauvelt, Chair // Current members: Marianne Kamp, Diana Kudaibergenova, Marlene Laruelle, Jennifer Murtazashvili, and Zsuzsánna Magdó

 The Elections Committee is composed of the CESS Board’s Executive Committee.
 It oversees the policies and procedures for the annual Board Elections and aims to actively encourage a diverse range of qualified candidates to stand for election.